-When catch weight tag tracking is used, a tag must always be created for every catch weigh unit that is received, and every tag must always be associated with a weight.
+When catch weight tag tracking is used, a tag must always be created for every catch weight unit that is received, and every tag must always be associated with a weight.

 When catch weight tag tracking isn't used, the weight can be captured for each dimension set (for example, for each license plate and tracking dimension).
 Alternatively, the weight can be captured based on an aggregated level, such as five license plates (pallets).

-For the methods for capturing outbound weight, you can define whether the weighing is done for each catch weight unit (that is, per box), or whether the weight is captured based on the quantity that will be picked (for example, three boxes).
+For the methods for capturing outbound weight, the Per catch weight unit option lets you specify that the weighing should be done for each catch weight unit (for example, per box).
+The Per picking unit option lets you specify that the weight should be captured based on the quantity that will be picked (for example, three boxes).
 Note that for the production line picking and internal movement processes, the average weight will be used if the Not captured option is used.